bueler/fe-seminar/README.md

 See the website at [bueler.github.io/fe-seminar/](https://bueler.github.io/fe-seminar/).

-The Python/Firedrake examples are in the `py/` and the PDF slides are in `slides/`.
+The Python/Firedrake examples are in `py/` and the PDF slides in `slides/`.